singingwolfboy/flask-dance/docs/signals.rst

 .. data:: oauth_authorized

     This signal is sent when a user completes the OAuth dance by receiving a response from the OAuth provider's authorize URL.
-This signal is sent regardless of whether the authorization was successful: the user may have declined the authorization request, for example.
 The signal is invoked with the blueprint instance as the first argument (the *sender*), and with a dict of the OAuth provider's response (the *token*).